National Library, Singapore: Current building

 The current building, a 16-storey, two-block development situated in the city's Civic District, replaces the old National Library at Stamford Road, which closed on 31 March 2004.

-In May 1999, Swan & Maclaren Architects won the tender to design the new National Library.
+In May 1999, Singapore-based Swan & Maclaren Architects won the tender to design the new National Library.

-In March 2000, Minister for National Development Mah Bow Tan announced that that old National Library will be demolished and a new National Library be built on Victoria Street.
+In March 2000, Minister for National Development Mah Bow Tan announced that the old National Library would be demolished and a new National Library built on Victoria Street.